 Where is the Cold Knap and How to Get There?

-The Cold Knap Beach is situated approximately a mile from the main Barry resort beach located at Whitmore Bay.
-It is therefore a far quieter option although it can still get very busy in the summer months and on weekends.
+Cold Knap Beach is situated approximately a mile from the main Barry resort beach located at Whitmore Bay.
+It is, therefore, a far quieter option although it can still get very busy in the summer months and on weekends.

 Being located in the town, the Cold Knap is easily accessible whether driving or arriving on bus or train.
 If you plan to arrive by car, then you may be interested to know that the Cold Knap postcode is CF62 6TA for Sat Nav users.